sciZer0/7/v/README.md

 In other words, the permissionless, cheapest-to-globally-transfer token with powerfully-decreasing total-supply.

-Additionally, this native token is with governance power and owners of this token can vote with it.
+Additionally, this native token has governance power, and owners of the token can vote with it on various proposals.

 ***For reference***

-***Technologically, votes are transactions.***
+***Technologically, taking a vote is the same as making a transaction.***

-***The Solana blockchain, at its best times, processed about 30 million transactions per day, at the peak, 65 million, and is already capable of over 400 million — with the potential to process 60 billion transactions per day in the future.
-So massive votes aren't any problem now in terms of technology.***
+***The Solana blockchain, at its best times, processed about 30 million transactions per day, at the peak, 65 million, and is already capable of over 400 million — with the potential to process 60 billion transactions per day in the future.***

+***So massive votes aren't any problem now in terms of technology.***

 ***Plus, Garbage-Collecting technologies help reduce the blockchain's storage of no longer used/maintained data.***

 The U blockchain, being **highly-decentralized** in each aspect, is simultaneously

-* **highly-sustainable** (extremely-hard,at best impossible, to harm or stop),
+* **highly-sustainable** (extremely-hard, at best impossible, to harm or stop),
 * **highly-democratic** (with over 100 million voters EQUALLY owning the blockchain's governance token)
 * **highly-just** (with over 100 million people EQUALLY owning the blockchain's native token, providing the best Gini coefficient)
 * **highly-efficient** (tens of times more efficient than the most efficient blockchains)